Pheon Therapeutics

 Halo Labs is a life science instrumentation company based in Burlingame, California, specializing in the development of tools for biologics researchers.
 Formerly known as Optofluidics, the company focuses on high throughput biopharmaceutical quality control, utilizing advanced optics, image processing, and microfluidics technologies.
 Halo Labs' offerings include assessment of biologics-developability, formulation development, late-stage formulation, small molecule solubility, and AAV analytics.
 Founded in 2011, the company has gained recognition for its innovative scientific platform, which provides critical insights into the particles involved in research processes, thereby enhancing the stability and quality assessment of biological drugs.

-seqWell Inc. is a biotechnology company that specializes in gene sequencing and laboratory services, focusing on the development of innovative library preparation technology.
-Founded in 2014 and based in Beverly, Massachusetts, seqWell offers a range of products and services including paramagnetic beads for nucleic acid purification, library preparation kits, and customized bioinformatics support.
-Its technology platform facilitates simple and scalable multiplexing of hundreds to thousands of samples, eliminating the need for time-consuming normalization processes.
-The company markets its products through distributors in various countries, including the United States, Australia, South Korea, and several European nations, as well as through online channels.
-This approach enables seqWell to enhance the efficiency and consistency of DNA sequencing workflows for its clients.
+seqWell Inc. is a biotechnology company based in Beverly, Massachusetts, specializing in sequencing services and library preparation workflows.
+Founded in 2014, seqWell offers a range of products, including paramagnetic beads for nucleic acid purification and library preparation kits.
+The company has developed a transformative technology platform that enables simple and scalable multiplexing of hundreds to thousands of samples, significantly reducing the time and costs associated with normalization.
+In addition to its products, seqWell provides comprehensive biological library preparation, sequencing, data processing, and customized bioinformatics support services.
+Its offerings are distributed in various countries, including the United States, Australia, South Korea, and several European nations, as well as through online channels.

 Halo Labs